Djenné: Djenné-Jeno

+Mali Empire

+Djenne had a complicated relationship with the Mali Empire, which rose to power in the 13th century.
+Seventeenth century indigenous chronicles give conflicting accounts of the status of the town.
+Al-Sadi in his Tarikh al-Sudan claims that the Malians attacked the town ninety-nine times but that Djenné was never conquered while the other major chronicle, the Tarikh al-fattash, describes the chief of Djenné as a humble vassal of the Malian emperor.
+Djenné was probably a tribute-paying sometimes-vassal, with recurring episodes of conflict and commercial coercion pitting the city-state's military and economic prowess against the powerful Malian state, which controlled most of the trade routes in the area.

-During the fourteenth century, Timbuktu was the major southern terminus of the trans-Saharan trade in gold, salt and slaves.
-The first direct mention of Djenné in European sources is in connection with this trade.
+The first direct mention of Djenné in European sources is in connection with the trans-Saharan trade in gold, salt and slaves.
 In a letter written in Latin in 1447 by Antonio Malfante from the Saharan oasis of Tuwat to a merchant in Genoa, Malfante reports on what he had learnt from an informant about the trans-Saharan trade.
 He lists several 'states' including one called 'Geni' and describes the Niger River "Through these lands flows a very large river, which at certain times of the year inundates all these lands.
 This river passes by the gates of Thambet [Timbuktu]. ...
 There are many boats on it, by which they carry on trade."